ionic-team/ionic-docs/src/pages/faq/security.md

 ## Sanitizing User Input

-For components such as `ion-alert` or `ion-refresher-content` users can pass in custom content.
-This custom content can be plain text, but it can also be HTML.
-As with any untrusted input, it is important to sanitize them before using them.
+For components such as `ion-alert` developers can allow for custom or user-provided content.
+This content can be plain text or HTML and should be considered untrusted.
+As with any untrusted input, it is important to sanitize it before doing anything else with it.
 In particular, using things like `innerHTML` without sanitization provides an attack vector for bad actors to input malicious content and potentially launch a [Cross Site Scripting attack (XSS)](<https://en.wikipedia.org/wiki/Cross-site_scripting>).

-Ionic comes built in with basic sanitization methods for these types of components, but for user-created components it is up to the developer to make sure all data is sanitized.
-Different frameworks have solutions for sanitizing user input, so developers should familiarize themselves with what each framework offers.
+Ionic comes built in with basic sanitization methods for the components it provides, but for user-created components it is up to the developer to make sure all data is sanitized.
+Different frameworks have different solutions for sanitizing user input, so developers should familiarize themselves with what their specific framework offers.

-For developers who are not using a framework, or whose framework does not provide the sanitization methods they need, we recommend using [sanitize-html](<https://www.npmjs.com/package/sanitize-html>).
+For developers who are not using a framework, or for developers whose framework does not provide the sanitization methods they need, we recommend using [sanitize-html](<https://www.npmjs.com/package/sanitize-html>).
 This package provides a simple HTML sanitizer that allows the developer to specify the exact tags and attributes that they want to allow in their application.

 ### Angular